Some of you may remember, a little while back I posted a tutorial for DIY waterslide decals.

 I am super stoked with how these turned out – absolutely love!
 Don’t forget to download your complimentary printable sheets of labels below!

 If you’d prefer the labels without the work you can now buy them in easy ready-to-apply format from my little on-line store here.

-Also, the SLOM range has since been discontinued.
-KORKEN is the alternative though similar clip-top jars can be found in lots of discount/dollar stores.
+Also, the SLOM range of jars has since been discontinued.
+KORKEN is IKEA’S new alternative though similar clip-top jars can be found in lots of discount/dollar stores.

 Jars (IKEA Slom from $2.99)

 Decal Paper with Magic Coating Paper (Australia – Sounds Creative $16.90 for three sheets)

 Decal Paper with Magic Coating Paper (USA – Robbin’s Eggcetera $12.61 for five sheets)

 Wooden Scoops (eBay)

 Fonts: Courier New, Another Typewriter, Mrs Eaves Bold

 Click here to view and download the printable PDF.